artcuddy/project4-cocktail-nerd/TESTING.md

 <a href="#top">Back to the top</a>

-The automated Behaviour Driven Development tests were performed with Selenium & Pytest but as this had to be run on a local development enviroment as the Chromedriver would not run on Gitpod, I have included the test file below.
+The automated Behaviour Driven Development tests were performed with Selenium & Pytest but this had to be run on a local development enviroment as the Chromedriver would not run on Gitpod, I have included the test file below.

 The Username & Passwords were loaded from the seperate env.py file so as not to expose the username & password in the test file on Gitpod.
+This will need to be added should you want to test this in a local development enviroment.

 I ran 4 automated functional tests: